14 Best Romantic Getaways in the UK

 Stratford-Upon-Avon is a Tudor town bursting with charm and history.
 It was once home to William Shakespeare, and the famed writer's presence can be felt pretty much everywhere.
 If you're both fans, book in to enjoy one of his plays as performed by the Royal Shakespeare Company.

 The sparkling River Avon runs alongside this ancient market town, adding to the dreamy atmosphere and enticing visitors to enjoy a picnic for two on its lush banks.
 In fact, picnicking is one of the best things to do in Stratford-Upon-Avon.
 Find a spot near one of the romantic bridges, one of which dates to the 15th century and the other to the 19th century, for an even more picturesque backdrop.

-Tour Shakespeare's birthplace, wander among the streets lined by half-timbered houses, and wander the lovely grounds at Shakespeare's New Place.
-A one-mile walk from the town center will get you to Anne Hathaway's romantic, thatched-roof cottage, one of the top tourist attractions in Stratford-Upon-Avon.
+Tour Shakespeare's birthplace, wander among the streets lined by half-timbered houses, and traipse through the lovely grounds at Shakespeare's New Place.
+A one-mile walk from the town center will get you to Anne Hathaway's romantic, thatched-roof cottage, one of the top places to visit in Stratford-Upon-Avon.
 (We're talking about Shakespeare's wife, not the actress.)

 Scotland's largest lake, this freshwater wonder runs across the south side of the Highlands and offers lovers a serene spot to enjoy a boat cruise, hike, swim, fish, canoe, or bike ride.
 Other amorous and popular things to do around Loch Lomond include picnicking, biking, boating, and shopping at Loch Lomond Shores.